vinodkumarpeddi/git-solved-22A91A12B3/GIT_JOURNEY.md

 Completing this task has given me confidence in using Git professionally within collaborative development and DevOps environments.

 This repository now stands as a strong portfolio example of my Git skills and real-world readiness.
+## Summary

+This project demonstrates my ability to work with Git in a structured and professional way.
+It covers repository setup, conflict resolution, advanced Git workflows, recovery from failures, and proper documentation.